 - 1. Guide the light path diagnostics ribbon cable through first, and insert the assembly into the server through the front. - 2.
-Connect the DVD drive power cable and signal cable. - 3.
-Connect the light path diagnostics ribbon cable and the USB cable to the I/O - 4.
-Install the top cover and bezel (see "Top cover and bezel" on page 119). - 5.
+Connect the DVD drive power cable and signal cable. - Connect the light path diagnostics ribbon cable and the USB cable to the I/O board. - 4.
+Install the top cover and bezel (see "Top cover and bezel" on page 131). - 5.
 Slide the server into the rack. - 6.
-Connect the cables and power cords (see "Connecting the cables" on page 108 for cabling instructions). - 7.
+Connect the cables and power cords (see "Completing the installation" in the Installation Guide or User's Guide for cabling instructions). - 7.
 Turn on all attached devices and the server.